RM-R1-UIUC/RM-R1/README.md

 ### 🛠️ Generating High‑Quality Reasoning Chains

 A key component of RM‑R1 training is the use of **correct and coherent** distilled reasoning chains.
-Naively prompting strong models (e.g., O3, Claude) in a zero-shot setting yields only ~75% chain accuracy—insufficient for stable RL training.
+Naively prompting strong thinking models (e.g., O3, Claude) in a zero-shot setting yields only ~75% chain accuracy.
 To address this, we use a **two-pass bootstrapping strategy**:

 1. **Pass 1 (Claude-3.7-Sonnet):** Generate chains via zero-shot prompting.
 2. **Keep:** Retain samples with incorrect answers and their corresponding chains.